-Hurricane Florence Spins Up Into A Major Storm, Heading For U.S.
+Hurricane Florence Spins Up Into A Major Storm, Aiming At U.S. East Coast

 As it nears the U.S. Atlantic shore, Florence will also benefit from "very warm" sea surface temperatures of up to 85 degrees, the NHC said.
 It's expected to be a Category 4 storm — with winds of 131 mph and higher — by Tuesday.

 Forecasters say Florence will pass between Bermuda and the Bahamas on Tuesday and Wednesday and start its approach to the U.S. on Thursday morning.
+But the large storm's tropical-storm-force winds could reach the coast of the Carolinas by late Wednesday night, the NHC said.

+As the danger became clear over the weekend, the governors of North Carolina, South Carolina, and Virginia all declared states of emergency.
+They urged residents to prepare — a request that ranges from fortifying homes and gathering supplies to preparing for possible evacuation orders.

-The storm is currently projecting hurricane-force winds (74 mph and higher) up to 30 miles from its center.
-Forecasters say because of the size the storm is expected to attain, it will wreak havoc regardless of what its wind strength is.
+Florence is currently projecting hurricane-force winds (74 mph and higher) up to 30 miles from its center.
+Forecasters say because of the size the storm is expected to attain, it will wreak havoc regardless of how strong its winds are.

 In addition to a storm surge and winds, the NHC says: